 New Destiny 2 endgame activities are coming beyond The Witch Queen

 Beyond the Witch Queen, Bungie has confirmed that new PvE Raid or Dungeon activities will be coming to Destiny 2 with every season.
 Season 16 will launch with The Witch Queen and its new Raid, and we will be treated to two new Dungeons and another reprised version of a classic Destiny 2 Raid throughout 2022.
-While the Dungeons will likely be part of a Season Pass, the reprised Raid will be free for all Destiny 2 players.
+While we know that the reprised Raid will be free for all players, we recently learned that the two Dungeons will be premium add-ons on top of the Season Passes.
+Destiny 2 players will need to buy the Dungeons separately whenever they become available if they want to play them.

 It was also revealed that weekly Raid and Dungeon rotations will be added to Destiny 2 at some point in 2022.
 These rotations will give players new ways to earn rewards in both old and new PvE endgame activities every week.